tonnyadhi/segmentationfault_xyz/pages/index.md

 I stayed at [Stockbit](https://stockbit.com) for one and half years as Principal System Engineer.
 I was building Stockbit prototype for Cryptocurrency Exchange with my team.

-Currently, i work at [Pintu](https://pintu.co.id) SRE Tech Lead Specialist.
+Currently, i work at [Pintu](https://pintu.co.id) as SRE Tech Lead Specialist.
 Beside that, i also do some DevOps and  System Architecture consultancies.

 My topics of interests are Operating System, Pervasive Computing, High Performance System, Distributed and Cloud Computing, also Embedded System.